0dadj1an/flask-now/docs/index.rst

   if __name__ == "__main__":
     app.run()

-if it is built with :code:`-mvc` parameter, content of :code:`run.py` as follows:
+if it is built with :code:`mvc` parameter, content of :code:`run.py` as follows:

 .. code-block:: Python